KimjManansala/checkers/README.md

   * Challenge #1: Game checks
     Creating a game is very complex especially with all the possibilities the user can do.
 I am creating checks for checkers that are pure functions.
+  * Challenge #1: Creating checks if User ate a piece I create a function that checks if the player is able to eat a player.
+As of right now the player can skip over it but I need to create checks if the user did choose to eat the piece.

   More challenges to come as I continue to program